cms-sw/cmssw/L1Trigger/TrackFindingTracklet/README.md

 cmsRun L1TrackNtupleMaker_cfg.py

-By setting variable L1TRKALGO inside this script, you can change the L1 tracking algo used.
+By setting variable L1TRKALGO inside this script, you can change which L1 tracking algo is used.
+It defaults to HYBRID.

-For the baseline HYBRID algo, which runs Tracklet pattern reco followed by KF track fit, TrackFindingTracklet/interface/Settings.h configures the pattern reco, (although some parameters there are overridden by l1tTTTracksFromTrackletEmulation_cfi.py).
+For the baseline HYBRID algo, which runs Tracklet pattern reco followed by KF track fit, TrackFindingTracklet/interface/Settings.h configures the pattern reco stage, (although some parameters there are overridden by l1tTTTracksFromTrackletEmulation_cfi.py).
 The KF fit is configured by the constructor of TrackFindingTMTT/src/Settings.cc.